design005/Age-Calculator/README.md

   - The month number is not between 1-12
   - The year is in the future
   - The date is invalid e.g. 31/04/1991 (there are 30 days in April)
-- View the optimal layout for the interface depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
-- **Bonus**: See the age numbers animate to their final number when the form is submitted

 ### Links